 - Know the most important cardiovascular drug-nutrient interactions

-- Review, understand and apply optimal drug therapy for hypertension alone and combination with nutraceutical supplements.
+- Review, understand and apply optimal drug therapy for hypertension alone and in combination with nutraceuticals.

 What You Must Know About Memory Loss and How You Can Stop It

-Problems with Randomized Studies & Litigation Driving Healthcare, Issues with the Women’s Health Initiative and the Vindication of Estrogen
+Problems with Randomized Studies and Litigation Driving Healthcare; Issues with the Women’s Health Initiative and the Vindication of Estrogen

 Lindsey Berkson, MA, DC, CNS, DACBN

-We will go over the issues with the WHI, the new “estrogen” stance, the new theories of how estrogen does NOT fuel most breast cancer, even ER+, and the role of tumor initiating cells that are non-estrogen dependent in breast cancer.
+Dr. Berksonwill discuss the role of estrogens as anti-aging and anti-cancer tools throughout the last several decades coming into the present and how to use nutrition to keep estrogens acting safest.
+She will review the issues with the WHI, the new “estrogen” stance, the new theories of how estrogen does NOT fuel most breast cancer, even ER+, and the role of tumor initiating cells that are “non-estrogen dependent“ in breast cancer.

 You will learn why, in today’s toxic world, hormone testing and treating needs to be redefined.

 Contemporary life is dirty.
 The rain is dirty.
-Food and soil are replete with “endocrine disrupting compounds” so that we are seeing insufficiencies, deficiencies and resistances to hormonal signaling in younger and younger adults, not just peri, post or andropausal patients.
-This means that “hormonal consciousness” must now move to all patients, not just middle-aged.
-We will discuss how anxiety issues, PCOS, erectile dysfunction, are at epidemic proportions in younger and younger adults, and are offshoots of hormonal imbalances.
+Food and soil are replete with “endocrine disrupting compounds” so that we are seeing insufficiencies and resistance to hormonal signaling in younger and younger adults, not just peri, post or andropausal patients.

 - Critically evaluate randomized trials or headlines in women’s health